What happened to Obama Runtz?

 A strain for dreamers and schemers

-If you paid $100 dollars for an eighth of the legendary Obama Runtz, you’re just gonna have to take comfort in the fact that you were a part of weed history and save the buyer’s beware tale for your grandkids.
+If you were finessed into paying $100 dollars for an eighth of the legendary Obama Runtz, you’re just gonna have to take comfort in the fact that you were a part of weed history.
+Save the buyer’s beware tale for your grandkids.

-Looking forward, any growers that can successfully (and legally) brand and scale an Obama Runtz product with national consistency will make a pretty penny.
+Looking forward, any growers that can successfully (and legally) brand and scale an Obama Runtz product with national consistency could definitely make a pretty penny.
+They will just need to talk to Runtz co-founder Yung LB and others to get the official stamp.

-We just have to insist that they find our young friend and cut him an endorsement deal fat enough to buy his own 4PF chain.
+We also have to insist that they find our young friend and cut him an endorsement deal fat enough to buy his own 4PF chain.